 The drone operators of our company have been included in the elite group of licensed operators placed in a database PAŻP/PANSA.
 This allows for a rapid process of issuing approvals.

 Aerial photos of Warsaw are highly sought after, however, prepare drone flights over the left-bank Warsaw, requires a bit more formality, since Warsaw is also covered by several areas.
-One of them is the zone of ROL 48, managed and carefully protected by BOR (Government Protection Bureau).
-Nevertheless, it is possible to obtain permission to perform aerial photos, also in this area, especially since BOR honors base operators PAŻP/PANSA.
+One of them is the zone of ROL 48, managed and carefully protected by SOP ( State Security Service ).
+Nevertheless, it is possible to obtain permission to perform aerial photos, also in this area, especially since SOP honors base operators PAŻP/PANSA.

 Out of sight flights (BVLOS), require the reservation of a separate airspace with